HealthJoy Connected Navigation Platform

 What Is a Health Savings Account?

-As healthcare costs continue to skyrocket, the need for cost-saving solutions and ways to help employees make smarter healthcare decisions, is more important than ever.
-For employers, offering a Health Savings Account (HSA), is one way to help their people consistently set aside money to pay for qualified medical expenses.
-While HSAs offer a few notable tax benefits, they also come with restrictions.
-More on this later ...
+As healthcare costs continue to skyrocket, it’s more important than ever that employers offer a wide variety of solutions that are easily accessible.
+For employers, offering a Health Savings Account (HSA) is an effective and approachable way to help their people consistently set aside money to pay for qualified medical expenses.

 Health Savings Accounts: A History

-In 2003, Health Savings Accounts (HSAs) debuted to support individuals on HDHP plans.
-The concept is quite simple.
-As a medical savings account, an HSA allows consumers to put money into the account on a pre-tax basis to use at a later date for medical claims that aren’t paid for by their health insurance plan.
-An HSA contribution is tax-free as long as it’s used for qualified medical expenses.
+HSAs debuted in 2003 as a way to support individuals on High Deductible Health Plans (HDHPs).
+The concept was simple: as a medical savings account, an HSA allows consumers to put money into the account on a pre-tax basis to use at a later date for expenses that aren’t covered by their health insurance.
+Another benefit of HSAs is that contributions are tax-free as long as they’re used for qualified medical expenses.

-The consumer owns the HSA and all the funds in it.
-Whether insured on an employer-sponsored HDHP or on an individual basis, the account belongs to the employee even after they’ve been terminated, resigned, retired, or switched jobs.
+Employees own the HSA and all the funds in it.
+The account belongs to the employee even after they’ve left the company, regardless of whether they’ve been terminated, retired or switched jobs.

-For those who don’t expect to incur a lot of medical expenses, the HSA is a great investment for the future.
-That means that consumers could even use funds contributed in their 20s to pay for medical expenses after retirement.
+For those who don’t expect to incur many medical expenses, HSAs act as an investment vehicle for the future.
+Employees can even use funds contributed in their 20s to pay for medical expenses after retirement.
+This can provide a great sense of financial security for those with an HSA.

-There’s no “use-it-or-lose-it” regarding an HSA.
+Additionally, there are no “use-it-or-lose-it” policies when dealing with an HSA.
 When someone retires, they can even use the funds for non-medical expenses without penalty.
 However, to keep making contributions to an existing HSA, they’ll need an HSA-eligible health plan.
-We recommend checking with the HSA provider to see if you’ll be charged any fees that your previous employer might’ve paid.

-If an employee switches jobs and wants to transfer their funds over to their new employer’s HSA to take advantage of pretax contributions, they’d just have to roll over the funds to the new HSA provider and close the “old” account.
-There are zero rules about holding multiple HSAs, but if a consumer chooses to keep the old account and open a new one, it’s important to note that the annual contribution limit applies to all of their HSAs combined.
+If an employee switches jobs and wants to transfer their funds over to their new employer’s HSA to take advantage of pretax contributions, they can simply roll over the funds to the new HSA provider and close the old account.
+There aren’t any rules about holding multiple HSAs, but if healthcare consumers choose to keep the old account and open a new one, it’s important to note that the annual contribution limit applies to all of their HSAs combined.

 Who Is Eligible for a Health Savings Account?